SIR epidemics in populations with large sub-communities: Model, main results and heuristics

 Consider a population partitioned into $m+1$ communities, labelled $0,1,\cdots,m$, each having size $n$.
 The epidemic is initiated at time $t=0$ by one of the individuals in community $0$ becoming infected, with all other individuals in the population assumed to be susceptible.
 Infected individuals have independent infectious periods, each distributed according to a non-negative random variable $I$ having Laplace transform

 We assume throughout the manuscript that $E[I^{2+\alpha}]<\infty$ for some $\alpha>0$ and denote the (necessarily finite) mean and variance of the distribution by $\mu_I$ and $\sigma^2_I$ respectively.
 Throughout its infectious period, a given infective makes infectious contacts with any given susceptible in its own community at the points of a homogeneous Poisson process having rate $\bwn$ and, additionally, with any given susceptible in the population at the points of a homogeneous Poisson process having rate $\bgn$.
 The former are called \emph{local} or \emph{within-community} contacts and the latter are called \emph{global} contacts.
 All the Poisson processes describing infectious contacts, whether or not either or both of the individuals involved are the same, as well as the random variables describing infectious periods, are assumed to be mutually independent.
-A susceptible individual becomes infective as soon as they are is contacted by an infective and recovers at the end of their infectious period.
+A susceptible individual becomes infective as soon as they are contacted by an infective and recovers at the end of their infectious period.
 Recovered individuals are permanently immune to further infection, so they play no further role in the epidemic.
 The epidemic ceases as soon as there is no infective present in the population.
 We denote this epidemic model with $m+1$ communities, each of size $n$, by $\mathcal{E}^{(n,m)}$.

-We note here that the model above does not include a latent period, however since the results in this paper relate to the final outcome of an SIR epidemic they are insensitive to quite general assumptions concerning a latent period.
+We note here that the model above does not include a latent period, however since the results in this paper relate to the final outcome of an SIR epidemic they are insensitive to quite general assumptions concerning a latent period \cite[see e.g.][]{Ball86}.
 Moreover, the results of the present paper (suitably modified) carry over to a model in which very general two-type point processes, representing the times they make global and local contacts, are assigned to infectious individuals; so long as each of the contacts is made with an individual chosen uniformly from the population or community.
+In particular, all results in this paper apply without change to corresponding SEIR epidemics.
 Adjusting our results to allow for a fixed number of initial infectives spread in some specified way through the communities is also straightforward, but it is rather lengthy to describe.

 We are interested in properties of the final size (the total number of individuals infected during the epidemic process) in the communities and in the total population.
 We obtain asymptotic results for the model where the community size $n$ tends to infinity and the number of communities $m+1$ is either fixed or also tends to infinity.
 More formally, we consider sequences of epidemics $\Enm$, indexed by $n$, in which either (i) $m_n=m$ for all $n$, or (ii) $m_n \to \infty$ as $n \to \infty$.
 We usually use the notation $m$ or $m_n$ for the number of communities to indicate which of these cases is being considered.